-- 1. Recess for all students in grades K-5 is every day, weather permitting (20 degrees or warmer).
-Recess for 6th grade is embedded within their day and is at the discretion of the teacher. - 2.
+- 1. Recess for all students in grades K-5 is every day, weather permitting (20 degrees or warmer). - 2.
 If your child is well enough to come to school they are required to go outside with their class, unless you have a written letter from your child's physician stating they cannot be outside during recess due to an illness.